-Office of Management Budget identified NASA as a catalyst in the office's decision to authorize other federal agencies to leverage prizes and challenges.118 not overly prescribing the nature of performance in contracting relationships.
+Office of Management Budget identified NASA as a catalyst in the office's decision to authorize other federal agencies to leverage prizes and challenges.

+There was also a move toward performancebased contracts during this period, particularly at the turn of the century.
+When the first Commercial Resupply Services (CRS) contract was signed in 2008, NASA had a deep understanding of evaluating performance, but the CRS helped NASA better understand the value of not overly prescribing the nature of performance in contracting relationships.
 The commercial space transportation systems built through CRS and the COTS program paved the way for the Commercial Crew Program.
 COTS innovated the trend of using performance-based contracts by awarding unfunded SAAs to companies that did not win funded contracts.
 This practice broadened NASA's ability to support commercial space beyond the bounded and highly regulated procurement system.